SickanK/dotfiles/README.md

-## Dotfiles and more
+## Dotfiles

-This is my dotfiles, bash-scripts and more
+This is a repository containing my dotfiles for both macos and linux.

+### Linux
+---
 Fonts to install:
 - siji
 - otf-awesome-font

+### MacOS
+---
+Fonts to install:
+- Jetbrains Mono Nerdfont